Skip to main content

 If you opened PRs

-From this view, you can approve, merge, or close PRs.
-You can perform these actions by clicking on the triple vertical dots and selecting approve/merge/close.
+From this view, you can approve, merge, or close PRs by clicking on the triple vertical dots and selecting the action you want.
 Or, if you want to take action on multiple repositories at once, you can click the checkboxes next to the repositories you want and then press the buttons at the top.

 If you committed directly